 The Problems and Goals assessment is another tool that can be used as an adjunct to the Partners in Health and Cue and Response process or as a stand-alone assessment.
 The Partners in Health and Cue and Response enable the clinician and the client to identify a range of issues or problems that are affecting the client.
 The health worker may well see one of these issues as the main or biggest problem for the client.
 The client may see the same thing as their biggest problem but they may see something else as having a far greater impact.
 For example, the clinician might think that the way the client uses their medication is the biggest problem, however the client may think their biggest problem is the demands the family places on them, perhaps they are caring for grandchildren everyday and have little time for themselves.

 The information gained from the Partners in Health, Cue and Response (interview and discussion) and Problems and Goals assessments can be summarised on the care plan.
-The Care Plan documents, medical investigations, self-management tasks by the patient, self-management education and allied health and community services, the person will access over the following twelve months.
+This document includes the medical investigations, self-management tasks by the client, self-management education and allied health and community services, the person will access over the following twelve months.

 The information on a self-management care plan should include: